dtouch3d/pairename/README.md

 ==========

 Renames pairs of files with different extension to the same name.
 Useful for subtitles and maybe more.

+Currently it matches pairs of files based on the alphabetical order of the two kinds of files.
+Fuzzy string matching is on the way.

 ```
 usage: pairename.py [-h] [-m MATCHINGEXT] [-r TORENAMEEXT] [-d PATH] [--dry]
                     [-verbose] [--version]